Optimizing neuroplasticity after spinal cord injury is the best way to boost recovery.

 Below, we’ll discuss the 2 mechanisms of neuroplasticity that allow for functional recovery: synaptic reorganization and axonal sprouting.

+A synapse is the junction where neurons (nerve cells) transmit information to one another.
 After spinal cord injury, the spinal cord experiences a heightened state of plasticity due to synaptic changes in neural circuitry.

 Every function fires a different set of neural pathways.
 Neuroplasticity allows spared neurons to adjust their firing properties to help pick up the slack of damaged ones after SCI.